Scams » Scam And Its Types » Buying Car Scams

 Avoidance: Obtain a vehicle history report (e.g., Carfax) and have the vehicle inspected by a trusted mechanic before purchase.
 Verify the title and registration details with your local DMV.

-Avoidance: Be cautious when dealing with overpayments.
+Avoidance: Be cautious when dealing with over payments.
 Verify the payment method, wait for funds to clear before transferring a refund, and consider using secure payment methods like bank wire transfers.

 Avoidance: Use reputable and established escrow services that both parties agree upon.
 Verify the legitimacy of the chosen service independently.